 The Coastal CODE Fund grants money to projects that promote: beach, lake or waterway cleanup activities or water habitat restoration.
-Since 2007, Alaskan Brewing has donated 1% of the proceeds from the sale of its Icy Bay IPA to organizations responsible for keeping the waterways clean within the communities the brewery serves.
+Since 2007, Alaskan Brewing has donated a portion of the proceeds from the sale of its Icy Bay IPA to organizations responsible for keeping the waterways clean within the communities the brewery serves.

 Alaskan Brewing’s Coastal CODE has awarded $350,000+ to over 40 organizations in various states nationwide including, but not limited to Alaska, Washington, California and Michigan since its inception.
 This year seven recipients haves been awarded grants from the Coastal CODE:

 -Copper River Watershed Project

 -Puget Soundkeeper Alliance

 Since its inception over 1 million pounds of trash have been removed from cleanup efforts made possible by the CODE and thousands of volunteers.
 Beaches and waterways from Alaska to California and now the Gulf to the Midwest can all benefit from this beer with a cause.